micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 - Set temp MQTT messages, seems to lose information sometimes, only showing part of the temp in home assistant.

 **Works with GS523DZ**
-- Thanks to [janco245](https://github.com/janco245), we now know the script works with GS523DZ with out any bigger problems to my understanding.
+- Thanks to [janco245](https://github.com/janco245), we now know the script works with GS523DZ, without any bigger problems to my understanding.
 - It should work with all Balboa model5xxDZ control systems, using the VL801D panel and maybe even the VL802D.

 **How to update**